 Time to sit back and admire the finished product!

 The L track comes in handy more times than I ever imagined it would.
 Being able to hang our gear, clothing, bags, etc comes in handy since there is limited space in the van.
-We use the L track tie-down loops with carabiners and sometimes squeeze clamps to hang our stuff.
+We use the L track tie-down loops with carabiners to hang our stuff.
 The Cargo Equipment 3 hook hanger is the best so far.
 We bought like 6 of them!
-Amazon sells these really nice zippered canvas bags for cheap.
+Amazon sells these nice zippered canvas bags for cheap.
 We use those to store the unused hooks and carabiners.

 - 1/4″ plywood- sourced from Lowes